RobinHerbots/Inputmask/README.md

 ##### prevalidator
  The prevalidator option is
-used to validates the characters before the definition cardinality is reached. (see 'j' example)
+used to validate the characters before the definition cardinality is reached. (see 'j' example)

 ##### definitionSymbol
 When you insert or delete characters, they are only shifted when the definition type is the same.
 This behavior can be overridden